Top Cloud-Native & Kubernetes Certifications [2026 Guide]

 Docker Certified Associate (DCA)

 Docker skills are highly sought and almost a basis for any other certification you might pursue.
 The DCA is designed to validate that skill set with real-world questions designed by experienced Docker practitioners.
 As the first exam in a comprehensive multi-tiered professional certification program, the DCA is a foundational benchmark for real-world Docker skills across the container industry.
+The exam contains 13 multiple choice and 42 discrete option multiple chocie questiosn in 90 minutes.

 Who is it for?